qwaneu/qwaneu.github.io/_drafts/hexagonal-vue.journey.md

 ### Cryptic feedback breaks the TDD flow

 The feedback from failing component tests (a unit test for a custom Vue.js based component) can be cryptic or misleading.
-An mistake within the component sometimes prevents the component from being mounted, resulting in some unhelpful 'undefined' messages.
+A mistake within the component sometimes prevents the component from being mounted, resulting in some unhelpful 'undefined' messages.
 If I make a typo in my view code, I could get an error message like below, accompanied by impressive stack trace containing the actual error, without a reference to the actual line of source code with the mistake:

 ```
   ● The Admin.vue › creating a facilitator › delegates creation to the admin module when all data is correct